Footwear and diabetes

 Why is diabetes a risk to your feet?

-If you develop any of the following problems, it is important that you contact your Multi-disciplinary Foot Care Team, local Podiatry Department or GP for advice as soon as possible (within 24 hours):
+If you develop any of the problems in the list below, it is important that you contact your Multi-disciplinary Foot Care Team, local Podiatry Department or doctor (GP) for advice as soon as possible (within 24 hours).

 • New or unexplained pain in your foot